Image

 Cement sector

 In the realm of construction, cement can be divided into two main types: hydraulic and non-hydraulic.
-Hydraulic cement undergoes hydration reactions for setting and hardening, necessitating the presence of water, whereas non-hydraulic cement reacts with gases and can set in air.
+Hydraulic material undergoes hydration reactions for setting and hardening, necessitating the presence of water, whereas non-hydraulic cement reacts with gases and can set in air.
 Hydraulic cement is the predominant type used in concrete manufacturing, making it a critical component in the construction industry.

 Concrete sector

 The concrete industry plays a pivotal role in the construction and infrastructure sectors, providing essential materials for a wide range of applications.
 This sector encompasses the production, distribution, and utilization of concrete, which is a composite material made from cement, water, aggregates, and various additives.
-The concrete sector is characterized by its diverse range of products, including ready-mix concrete, precast concrete elements, and specialty concrete mixtures designed for specific engineering requirements.
-As urbanization continues to rise globally, the demand for durable and sustainable concrete solutions has become increasingly important, driving innovation and advancements in production techniques.
+It is characterized by its diverse range of products, including ready-mix matirial, precast concrete elements, and specialty mixtures designed for specific engineering requirements.